Eleonore Baur: Political career

 In 1919, Baur met Adolf Hitler and Anton Drexler, at that time civilians, on a tramway in Munich.
 Drexler helped her out with the fare, since she had no money with her.
 Through this incident Baur came into contact with "the movement", from then on she attended meetings in the Sterneckerbräu and was soon one of the first members of the DAP and thus the NSDAP (membership number 506).
 However, in 1923, she apparently left the NSDAP or was expelled from it because she had not paid membership fees.

 Baur became one of the most visible Nazi figures in Munich in the spring of 1920, and was arrested on 11 March 1920 for "Incitement to class hatred" following a demonstration at a women's rally in Munich, where she injected the women should not insult the police, but rather focus on those who were to blame for all the misfortunes, namely the Jews.
 Her subsequent acquittal made her a hero of the Nazi movement.

 Baur continued to be active in German politics, giving speeches and organising Nazi-based charitable events.
 She took part as a medic in the battles of the Oberland Freikorps in Silesia and was wounded during the storming of the Annaberg on May 21, 1921.

-She was the only woman to participate in the Beer Hall Putsch on 9 November 1923, during which she received minor injuries.
+She was the only woman known to have participated in the Beer Hall Putsch on 9 November 1923, during which she received minor injuries.
 For this she later received the so-called "Blood Order", being one of only two German and 14 Austrian women to be awarded the party's highest decoration.

 After the failed coup on November 9, 1923, she stayed away from politics for ten years.
 Throughout the rise of the Nazis and following their Machtergreifung in 1933, Baur remained close to the Nazi leadership (accompanying Hitler on picnic trips).